For organisations that require Single sign-on (SSO), EvaluAgent can be configured to work with your SAML2 compatible identity provider such as;

 Create a new Identity Provider

 To set up SSO in your Identity Provider (IDP), you will need to access the Configuration Settings in EvaluAgent.
-By clicking the View button alongside your newly created Identity Provider will present the configuration settings that you will need to enter into your IDP in order to allow EvaluAgent to authenticate users against your directory.
+By clicking the View button alongside your newly created Identity Provider, this will present the Saml provider configuration settings that you will need to enter into your IDP in order to allow EvaluAgent to authenticate users against your directory.

 This form must be populated with the settings that originate from your Identity Provider.
 Once this is done you can press ‘Update provider’ and your SSO provider should be ready to use.

-Before switching all users in your organisation to your newly configured SSO provider we recommend testing that all of the necessary configurations has been carried out correctly by assigning the SSO authentication method to a single user.
+Before switching all users in your organisation to your newly configured SSO provider, we recommend testing that all of the necessary configurations have been carried out correctly by assigning the SSO authentication method to a single user.

 Use SSO as the default method of authentication

 It is recommended to do this if you would like most of your users to log in with SSO.
-The authentication method for individual users can be configured on the Users page as described earlier in the ‘Test signing in’ instructions section.
+The authentication method for individual users can be configured on the Users page as described earlier in the ‘Test single sign on’ instructions section.